leoleovich/grafsy/README.md

 - `supervisor` - supervisor manager which is used to run Grafsy. e.g. systemd or supervisord.
 Default is none
 - `clientSendInterval` - the interval, after which client will send data to graphite.
 In seconds
 - `metricsPerSecond` - maximum amount of metrics which can be processed per second
-    In case of problems with connection/amount of metrics, this configuration will take save up to `maxMetrics*clientSendInterval` metrics in retryDir
+    In case of problems with connection/amount of metrics, this configuration will save up to `MetricsPerSecond*ClientSendInterval*10` metrics in retryDir
     Also these 2 params are exactly allocating memory
 - `allowedMetrics` - regexp of allowed metric.
 Every metric which is not passing check against regexp will be removed
 - `log` - main log file